Frequently asked questions about health insurance

 Despite an overall aversion to Obamacare, Tennessee’s population has seen improved health insurance coverage under the healthcare reform law.
 The state’s overall uninsured rate has dropped from 13.9 percent in 2013 to 9.5% in 2017, although it rose to 10.1% in 2018 and remained at that level in 2019.
 Although the uninsured rate is lower than it was in 2013, it was still higher than the national average of 9.2% as of 2019.
 That’s due in large part to the fact that Tennessee has refused to accept federal funding to expand Medicaid under the ACA.

-As of 2020, 89% of Tennessee’s marketplace enrollees were receiving premium subsidies that made their monthly insurance premiums much more affordable than they would otherwise be.
-In addition, 52% were receiving cost-sharing reductions, which kept their out-of-pocket medical expenses (deductible, copays, coinsurance) lower than they would otherwise be.
+And as of 2022, 90% of Tennessee’s marketplace enrollees were receiving premium subsidies that made their monthly insurance premiums much more affordable than they would otherwise be.
+In addition, 48% were receiving cost-sharing reductions, which kept their out-of-pocket medical expenses (deductible, copays, coinsurance) lower than they would otherwise be.

 Tennessee can be counted among the states with higher uninsured rates and persisting resistance to the Affordable Care Act.
 As such, it opted for a more hands-off approach with a federally facilitated exchange and has not yet expanded Medicaid.

 Tennessee has allowed non-ACA-compliant Farm Bureau plans to continue to be sold to healthy Tennessee residents, which has resulted in a less healthy risk pool for ACA-compliant health insurance plans in Tennessee.
 The state has long regarded Farm Bureau plans as separate from the insurance industry, so they’re not regulated by the state’s rules that apply to insurance and thus have lower costs.
 By opting to continue that practice in 2014 and beyond, Tennessee allowed those plans to continue to be sold to healthy applicants.
-They were the only state in the country that allowed this for the first few years of ACA implementation, but Iowa joined them in 2019, as did Kansas in 2020.
+They were the only state in the country that allowed this for the first few years of ACA implementation, but several others states have enacted legislation to allow them in recent years.